Nunn–Lugar Cooperative Threat Reduction: First 15 years

 The CTR program is authorized by Title 22 of the United States Code, chapter 68a.

 The FY 2007 CTR Annual Report to Congress provides a status update on the program as a whole and individual initiatives.
 It also details future planned endeavors in each area.

 The Nunn-Lugar Act was a major contributor to de-escalation of nuclear weapon arsenals.
 This program was used for "the transportation, storage, safeguarding and destruction of nuclear and other weapons in the Soviet Union… and to assist in the prevention of weapons proliferation".
 One contribution by the Nunn-Lugar program has been the "delivery of equipment to accelerate the dismantlement of strategic nuclear delivery vehicles" to the Soviet Union.
 This program made important contributions in the disarmament of nuclear warheads in many counties.
 The Nunn-Lugar program eliminated former strategic weapons outside of Russia.
 This was most evident in the removal of these weapons in Ukraine, after the Budapest Memorandum on Security Assurances.
 There were many countries that had Soviet nuclear weapons.
 Two others included Belarus and Kazakhstan.
-Nunn-Lugar helped Russia to move the nuclear arsenals in these countries back to Russia or to dismember these weapons in these countries.
+Nunn-Lugar helped Russia to move the nuclear arsenals in these countries to Russia or to dismember these weapons in these countries.
 The US sent "nearly 700 emergency response items to help guarantee safe and secure transportation of nuclear weapons" to Belarus for the aid of the elimination of nuclear weapons in this country.
 The Nunn-Lugar Act played a major role in a huge decrease in the quantity of nuclear weapons that had been stockpiled during the nuclear escalation period.

 Another important contribution was seen when the US sent storage containers to Russia to store fissionable material under Russian control.
 The US provided "10,000 fissile material storage containers by the end of 1995 and a total of nearly 33,000 containers by early 1997".
 These containers aided in Russia's ability to store nuclear material from dismantled warheads.
 Another contribution from the US to Russia was "75 million dollars to help Russia build a new fissile material storage facility at Chelyabinsk for plutonium "pits" from dismantled warheads".
 The Nuclear Threat Reduction program was not just used to remove everything fissionable from Russia; it also included ideas for safe storage and transportation of fissionable material in Russia built up during the Cold War.

 20th century outcome

-Ukraine, Belarus, and Kazakhstan are nuclear weapons free because of this program.
+Ukraine and Kazakhstan are nuclear weapons free in a small part because of this program.
 Under CTR, the U.S. and recipient states have made considerable advancements in global security against the threat of WMD.
-By the year 1997 all strategic Soviet nuclear weapons were removed from Belarus, Kazakhstan, and Ukraine marking an important landmark in the CTR initiative.
+By 1997 all strategic Soviet nuclear weapons were removed from Belarus, Kazakhstan, and Ukraine marking an important landmark in the CTR initiative.

 Weapons deactivated and destroyed under this program include: